-The Barclays U.S. Treasury Index returned 0.10% during the third quarter.
-As designed, the U.S. Treasury Index Fund performed in line with the Index, with a total return of 0.06%, net of fees.
-The Treasury yield curve steepened during the period but flattened during the last two weeks of the quarter, in light of the Federal Open Market Committees (FOMC) announcement.
-Two-year Treasury yields fell four basis points (0.06%), while the five-year yield rose 36 basis points (0.36%) and the 10-year rose 42 basis points (0.12%) and 30-year yields rose 18 basis points (0.18%).
-Going forward, we will continue to invest with the goal of providing returns that closely approximate those of the Index.
+The Barclays U.S. Treasury Index returned -0.75% during the fourth quarter.
+As designed, the Fund performed in line with the Index, with a total return of -0.82%, net of fees.
+The Treasury yield curve was mixed, with the middle portion selling off more than the long end.
+Specifically, two-year Treasury yields rose six basis points (0.06%), while the five-year yield rose 36 basis points (0.36%) and the 10-year rose 42 basis points (0.42%).
+The 30-year Treasury yield increased 28 basis points (0.28%).
+We will continue to invest with the goal of providing returns that closely approximate those of the Index.

 If you are an income-oriented investor who is looking to diversify your investments by gaining broad exposure to the U.S. Treasury market then this Fund may be right for you.
 It offers a diversified portfolio of Treasury securities approximating the Barclays U.S. Treasury Index.

 - Passively managed in an effort to replicate the performance and composition of the Barclays U.S. Treasury Index.

 - Invest substantially all (and at least 80%) of its assets in a representative sample of the U.S. Treasury obligations included in the Index.

 - Provide investors with a way to gain broad exposure to U.S. Treasury market.